 Lots of people think that erotic touch needs to be high energy.
 If a lot of sexual energy isn’t flowing, so goes the idea, then the touch isn’t working.
 I don’t think that’s true, and actually I would argue it’s positively harmful.

 I have thought about this when working with clients who have reported feelings of genital numbness.
-This seems quite widespread, particularly amongst women, and I think it’s misunderstood.
+This seems quite widespread, particularly among women, and I think it’s misunderstood.

 I don’t think that numbness means that the body isn’t working properly and needs fixing.
 Through working with a number of women, I’ve come to the view that numbness is the body’s response to being touched in a way it doesn’t like.
 And the solution is to work with the client to uncover the feelings underneath the numbness, and allow those feelings to be expressed.

 One client felt that she was quite constricted, and when she had attempted sex, it had been painful.
 She felt both numb, and anxious about sex.